timkuijsten/mongovi/README.md

 If this file exists, the first line is read and expected to be a valid mongodb [connection string], possibly containing a username and password.

+## Wish list

+Things that would be nice but are not implemented:
+* insert
+* edit docs with EDITOR
+* tab completion

 ## Tests